 The Entrance Examination for DSSE assesses your English reading and sentence-formation skills, your ability to express your thoughts in writing, and competence in Advanced Level Mathematics.
-It is mandatory for all applicants to appear for the HU Entrance Examination, except those who qualify for the test exemption based on their high school grades and SAT scores as per the details given in the section of ‘Exemptions from HU Entrance Examinations‘.
+It is mandatory for all applicants to appear for the HU Entrance Examination, except those who qualify for the test exemption based on their high school grades or SAT scores as per the details given in the section of ‘Exemptions from HU Entrance Examinations‘.

 The test has the following features: